The National

 THE DETAILS

 The National Theater, “The Show Place of the South,” opened in 1923 as a vaudeville and movie theater.
 It was designed by Richmond architect, Charles K. Howell, with elaborate interior and exterior details designed by sculptor, Ferruccio Legnaioli.
-The National closed in 1983 and was purchased in 1984 by the Historic Richmond Foundation, who saved it from demolition.
-In September 2006, RIC Capital Ventures LLC purchased the building; and after an extensive renovation the National reopened as a music venue in February 2007.
+The National closed in 1983.
+With the project initiated in September 2006, an extensive renovation led to the National reopening as a 1500 occupant music venue in February 2008.

-The project was a complex blend of restoration and adaptive reuse.
-It included the installation of modern mechanical, electrical, plumbing, and sprinkler systems, an elevator, and state-of-the-art sound and lighting systems in a minimally invasive manner.
+The project was a complex blend of restoration and adaptive reuse, including the installation of modern mechanical, electrical, plumbing, and sprinkler systems, an elevator, and state-of-the-art sound and lighting systems in a minimally invasive manner.
 Missing and damaged decorative plasterwork was meticulously restored throughout the building, including the proscenium arch, the rear balcony, and the entrance vestibule.
 A contemporary but historically appropriate paint scheme was applied throughout the building.

-The 1960’s storefronts were removed and new storefronts installed, incorporating the restoration of original transoms discovered during demolition.
-The bas-relief frieze and bracketed cornice were repaired and a new marquee, derived from the one from the 1930’s, was installed.
+Storefronts were installed to incorporate the restoration of original transoms, discovered during demolition.
+The bas-relief frieze and bracketed cornice were repaired and a marquee, derived from one in the 1930’s, was installed.

-Johannas Design Group fulfilled the owner’s vision to accommodate the performers and public in a fantastic venue, and establish a terrific concept in an area that was devoid of entertainment opportunities.
+The design accommodates performers and the public with a fantastic venue in an area previously devoid of entertainment opportunities.
 This project has had a significant impact on revitalizing this part of downtown while preserving an important landmark building.